Mu5aa/OS/README.md

 Challenges:

-          We faced a challenge while implementing the cowsay functionality.
-We are still not certain if it does what it's supposed to, but we assume this is the right code.
+          We faced a challenge while implementing all the functions to shell.Starting from the colors, to getting the hostname,username,everything was a challenge.
+With googling, trying many things we finally have done it and we think thath we have implemented a very good shell code.

 Sources:

-          ChatGPT
           man-pages
           geeksforgeeks.org
+          W3schools
+          Khan Academy
+          Stack Overflow